 VicRoads posts you a renewal form and logbook a few weeks before expiry.
 If you have not received your renewal form in the mail you can go to a VicRoads office and request a renewal form to be printed at the counter.

-VicRoads allows a 3-month period in which you can renew a lapsed permit without having to obtain a new Road Worthy Certificate or Vehicle Eligibility Inspection.
+VicRoads allows a 90 day period in which you can renew a lapsed permit without having to obtain a new Road Worthy Certificate or Vehicle Eligibility Inspection.
 Keep track of when your permit expires and request from VicRoads a renewal form if it hasn’t arrived in time.

 From the 1st of February 2015 you must provide a Conformity Declaration to the Victorian Secretary affirming your motorcycle still meets the original permit conditions of safety and eligibility, otherwise your renewal form will be returned unsigned.

 Step 1 – Check your club membership:

 Ensure your CIMAA membership is current.
 Renew your membership here.